lcdm-uiuc/info490-fa15/CONTRIBUTING.md

 $ git branch pull_request_guide
 ```

-Not we want to move into this branch with `git checkout` before making changes.
+Now we want to move into this branch with `git checkout` before making changes.

 ```shell
 $ git checkout pull_request_guide
 Switched to branch 'pull_request_guide'
 ```

-Note that these two commands can be combined in one line:
+Note that these two commands can be combined in one line.
+The `-b` option in `git checkout` creates a new branch if it doesn't exist before checking it out.

 ```shell
 $ git checkout -b pull_request_guide